influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/tools/influx_inspect.md

 The index is written to a temporary location until complete and then moved to a permanent location.
 If an error occurs, then this operation will fall back to the original in-memory index.

 > ***Note:*** This tool is for offline conversion only.
-When TSI is enabled, new shards use the TSI indexes.
-Existing shards continue as TSM-based shards until converted offline.
+> When TSI is enabled, new shards use the TSI indexes.
+> Existing shards continue as TSM-based shards until
+> converted offline.

 #### Usage

+> **Note:** Run the `buildtsi` command as the user you are going to run the database as,
+> or ensure that the permissions match afterward.

 ```
 influx_inspect buildtsi -datadir <data_directory> -waldir <WAL_directory> [ options ]